krzychu12350/krzychu12350/README.md

 # Hi there, I’m Cris :relaxed:

 ## About me
-- :book: I graduated computer science at University of Rzeszow.
-Currently, I pursue the master's degree in cybersecurity at University of Information Technology and Management - UITM in Rzeszow.
+- :book: I hold a Bachelor’s degree in Computer Science from the University of Rzeszów and a Master’s degree in Cybersecurity from the University of Information Technology and Management (UITM) in Rzeszów.
 - 👀 I'm interested in creating web applications and cybersecurity
 - :muscle: I'm currently learning Symfony, Laravel and Vue.js
 - 📫 How to reach me **krzysztofkaras98@gmail.com**